 While baby boa constrictors can be housed in glass aquariums, larger snakes will need a custom enclosure that's either commercially purchased or constructed at home.
 Boa constrictors are very powerful and will escape if given the chance, so enclosures must be secure.
 A good enclosure size for an adult boa constrictor is around 6 to 8 feet long, 2 to 3 feet wide, and 2 to 3 feet tall.
 The minimum size is around 10 square feet of floor space for a single snake.

 Hide boxes are essential to make your snake feel secure.
 A minimum of two hides should be provided in the enclosure, one at each end of the temperature gradient.
 Hides can be half logs, commercial reptile caves, upside-down plastic containers with a hole cut in the side, or even cardboard boxes.
 Make sure they are not much larger than the snake, as a close fit will help the snake feel safe.
 They should be cleaned or replaced when they become soiled.

 Boa constrictors come from tropical climates, so warm temperatures in their enclosures are essential.
-During the day, a temperature gradient between 82 to 90 F (28 to 32 C) should be maintained.
-In addition, a basking spot of 90 to 95 F (32 to 35 C) should be provided.
+During the day, a temperature gradient between 82 to 90 degrees Fahrenheit (28 to 32 degrees Celsius) should be maintained.
+Also, a basking spot of 90 to 95 F (32 to 35 C) should be provided.
 At night, temperatures can drop to 78 to 85 degrees Fahrenheit (26 to 30 degrees Celsius).

 The temperatures in your snake's cage are critical, so accurate thermometers with measurements in several locations of the enclosure (the warm end, cool end, and basking spot) are a must.
 A combination of incandescent bulbs, ceramic heating elements, and heating pads can be used to maintain the temperatures.
 Any bulbs or heating elements in the enclosure must be shielded to prevent burns, to which snakes are quite susceptible.
 Hot rocks should never be used.